 • Ultimate effect doctrine (a.k.a. landlord defence)

-Read more about insolvent trading in article Insolvent Trading (for Company Directors).
+Read more about insolvent trading in our article Insolvent Trading: Complete Explanation for SMEs.